Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Symbiosis between Text and Patterns

 \section{Symbiosis between Text and Patterns}

-The analysis in the preceding sections suggests that patterns\footnote{We use patterns in this section as a superset of symbols.} and text form a symbiotic relationship.
-This harmonious relationship enables \cotp to thrive, as summarized in \Cref{fig:radar_plots}.
-Text without patterns is insufficient to instruct the model to the right answer~(\Cref{sec:symbols,sec:pattern}).
-Conversely, patterns without text cannot successfully recoup the model performance~(\Cref{sec:roleoftext}). \textit{thoughts} purposefully glue patterns with text, forming a symbiotic association.
-Beyond the empirical results in the previous sections, this section attempts to deliver a qualitative analysis and tangible examples to elucidate this association.
+The analysis in the preceding sections suggests that patterns\footnote{We use patterns in this section as a superset of symbols.} and text form a symbiotic and harmonious relationship.
+Text without patterns is insufficient to instruct the model to the correct answer~(\Cref{sec:symbols,sec:pattern}).
+Conversely, patterns without text cannot successfully recoup the model performance~(\Cref{sec:roleoftext}). \textit{Thoughts} purposefully glue patterns with text, forming a symbiotic association.
+This section attempts to deliver a qualitative analysis and tangible examples to elucidate this association.
+We analyze samples in which \pcot yields the correct answer to enable systematic analysis, whereas \textbf{both} \pnopat and \ponlypat are wrong, and summarize the main findings below.